What is covered by employment law?

 Employment law is extremely dynamic, jurisdiction specific and subject to frequent legislative and case law developments as employers are often at the forefront of social change.
 It constitutes contract law and statutory rights, with a great many of these rights deriving from European Community law.
 Indeed, many of the changes to employment law are being driven by developments at European Union level.

-What does an employment lawyer do?
+What do employment lawyers do?

 Contentious work encompasses disciplinary and grievance matters within individual employment relationships, remuneration, employer negligence and culpability, and employee liability - resulting in Employment Tribunal claims (occasionally also High Court and county court claims) or negotiating a settlement.